This interview was originally published in Guillotine fanzine, issue 8. Pic by Amy, Radio Raheem.

 A conversation with Adam Kiss about the upcoming Contra record “Collective Unconscious”, political propaganda, modern people who use scales to rank themselves, and hardcore related stuff.
 Dedicated to the core and the colossal man (he got radiation and grew real big)! https://contrahardcore.bandcamp.com (Pics by Radi, Gergely Ofner)

 Steve Psycho is a former member of the infamous Psychos one of the bands that ruled the early days of New York Hardcore.
-I believe the interview was made around 2005, and originally released in I Drink Milk fanzine and Chiller Than Most newsletter #1.
+I believe the interview was made around 2005, and it was originally released in my old ‘zine called I Drink Milk and Chiller Than Most newsletter #1.
 Interview made by Laszlo Nanyista.
 Pics by Mincey/Levy, Jessica Bard, The Godfathers of Hardcore documentary.

 Could you tell us a little bit about your background?
 How did you first come in contact with the hardcore punk scene?
 Steve – 1979.
 I was listening to The Ramones, The Pistols, The Clash, the Slits and some other punk rock.
 My friends and I were just starting to get really excited about more underground stuff.
 Then someone got hold of the Black Flag “Miltown High” album and I had found SLF’s “Hanx”- those raw sounds encouraged us to find more music of that type.
 The first show I saw was The Bad Brains, The False Prophets, and maybe The Stimulators and The Offals at Botany 500 – a small bar in the NYC wholesale flower district.
 There was this huge black guy in a white t-shirt and across the back of the shirt written in black magic marker was “You bet I’ve got something personal against you”.
 It was Mojo (of “Egg raid on Mojo fame”).
 I went to see any band that identified as punk or hardcore, hung out at Max’s Kansas City and CB’s and began meeting more and more people.
 Except for 1 friend none of my friends was really into hardcore as a scene or a lifestyle.
 I found myself very attracted to the ideas and energy I was being exposed to and spent more and more time at clubs that featured this music.
 I’d regularly cruise by Bleeker Bob’s for new vinyl.